 The following instruction does not apply to installations made from the Web packages, and where the tarball is used.
 This instruction is applicable when the requirements for self-service have not been met.

 Terminal prompt

-To start the Citrix Workspace app at the terminal prompt, type:
+To start the Citrix Workspace app at the terminal prompt:

-/opt/Citrix/ICAClient/selfservice

-And press Enter (where /opt/Citrix/ICAClient is the directory in which you installed Citrix Workspace app).
+- 1. Type /opt/Citrix/ICAClient/selfservice - 2.
+Press Enter (where /opt/Citrix/ICAClient is the directory in which you installed Citrix Workspace app).